 When the rug is dry, it is groomed in the direction of the pile with a soft bristle brush made for specialty rugs.
 A final vacuuming will remove loose fibers and dry soil that may have surfaced during the drying process.

-- Step 14: Application of Fabric Protection
+- Step 14: Application of Fiber Protection

 - Step 15: Post Inspection